-Pain research and pain science are like cardio-respiratory science, and neurological research, and psychological science.
 If you are trying to help people who have pain, pain science and research should be an integral part of your clinical vocabulary.
-This is nothing different that if you are trying to help people with cardio-respiratory problems or neurological diseases that you should have a firm grasp of the current research about what is the optimal care of the particular disease that you are treating and the people you take responsibility for helping.
+This is no different than if you are trying to help people with cardio-respiratory, psychological or neurological disorders; you should have a firm grasp of the current research about the optimal care of the particular disease that you are treating and the people you are taking responsibility for helping.

 As stated by Committee on Advancing Pain Research, Care, and Education (1) in 2011.

 “Unfortunately, many health care providers lack a comprehensive perspective on pain and not infrequently interpret the suffering of others through their own personal lens.
 Misjudgment or failure to understand the nature and depths of pain can be associated with serious consequences — more pain and more suffering—for individuals and our society.”
 Relieving Pain in America, Institute of Medicine, 2011